Welcome to my weekly blog series – Author Interviews.

 I do have moments of being ‘stuck’.
 I wouldn’t say it’s writer’s block though – just a part in the story where I’m lost and don’t know where I’m going.
 But I go back to my plan (synopsis) to see where I should be going, or, do some bullet points of things that need to be covered in the next chapter and start there.

 Did you ever think about your next book whilst writing?

 I hadn’t until I was partway through writing my second novel (to be published next September).
 For some reason, the idea for novel three kept popping into my mind.
 I made notes so that I wouldn’t forget my ideas, and once I’d done that I could focus on what I was writing for book 2.

 What do you wear to write?

-If you are an author and would like to appear on my blog please get in touch.
+If you would like to join me in my red chair please get in touch.

 photo credit: <a href=”http://www.flickr.com/photos/79577679@N00/5448848999″>the chair in the attic</a> via <a href=”http://photopin.com”>photopin</a> <a href=”https://creativecommons.org/licenses/by-nc-nd/2.0/”>(license)</a>